Your kid only eats pizza?

 You’ve got to know exactly what your goal is, what your steps are, what you’re willing to compromise on (not much), and be CONSISTENT about it!
 Nothing about parenting is easy, but it’s all worth it.

-I shared a talk last week for the Mom Conference on building responsibility by getting kids into the kitchen, and I received a comment that made my whole month:
+After one of my presentations on building responsibility by getting kids into the kitchen, and I received a comment that made my whole month:

 Thanks for the encouragement on picky eating.
 I tried the “lick it, touch it, or smell it” with our salmon at dinner this evening.
 One licked it, one smelled it, and one licked it & decided he wanted to eat it & then asked for more!